Leslie speaker: Miking

-Because a Leslie speaker modifies as well as amplifies the sound, the output cannot simply be connected to a larger PA system if the volume onstage from the built-in amplifier is too quiet.
+Because a Leslie speaker modifies as well as amplifies the sound, the output cannot simply be connected to a larger PA system if the volume onstage from the built-in amplifier is inadequate.
 This is particularly problematic for an older Leslie like the 122 or 147, which only has a 40 watt RMS power amplifier.
 Instead, microphones are placed around the Leslie, and the output from these is connected to the PA.
 A typical setup for onstage miking is to use two microphones placed on opposite sides of the horn and a single microphone on the drum.

 Miking a Leslie is also important in a recording studio, as the choice and positioning of microphones determines the overall recorded sound.
 A popular recommendation is two Shure SM57s on the horn and a Sennheiser MD 421 on the drum.
 Recording Magazine's Dave Martin suggests a similar setup, with various microphone models used as stereo pairs on the horn but using an Electro-Voice RE20 on the drum instead.
 Keith Emerson recorded his Leslie using a single mic each on the horn and the drum, but with the covers removed.

 Clones and simulations

 The Uni-Vibe was an early adaptation as an effects pedal.
 This model was once used by Jimi Hendrix.

 While the Leslie speaker is still made and sold, similar effects can now be obtained via analogue electronic devices and digital emulation.
 Chorus and phase shifter devices can give an approximation of the sounds produced by a Leslie speaker.
 The Uni-Vibe, a four-stage phase shifter, was specifically marketed as a low-cost Leslie substitute for guitarists, and used a foot-operated fast/slow switch similar to the combo preamp.
 The pedal was popular, and notable users included Jimi Hendrix, David Gilmour and Robin Trower, but vintage units tend not to be in good condition now due to the degradation of capacitors in the unit.
 Although the sound of a Leslie speaker heard in person is quite distinct, digital clones have become increasingly better at emulating it.

 Most modern keyboards that emulate the Hammond organ also include a Leslie simulator, including Hammond's own XK-3c and the Nord Electro.
 However, there is still a market for standalone simulators.
 Hughes & Kettner's Rotosphere has received good reviews for accurately producing the sound of a Leslie speaker with a tube amplifier.
 The Neo Ventilator has been particularly praised for its accuracy in emulating the sound of a Leslie.
-Sound on Sounds Mark Ashfield described it as "quite simply the best Leslie speaker simulator to date", while a Keyboard Magazine reviewer was "blown away by how authentic the Ventilator sounds".
+Sound on Sounds Mark Ashfield described it in 2011 as "quite simply the best Leslie speaker simulator to date", while a Keyboard Magazine reviewer was "blown away by how authentic the Ventilator sounds".
 In 2013, Hammond-Suzuki started manufacturing their own Leslie simulator in a stomp box.
-California based company Strymon released the Lex pedal, a rotary speaker emulator pedal, suitable for a variety of applications, including guitar.